gleber/dotfiles/README.md

 It uses Spacemacs, which brings in a lot of packages from all kinds of *ELPAs, so versions there are also not predictable.

-If you want to see a hardcore approach to version stability of one's environment, please check out https://github.com/nilcons/ceh
+If you want to see a hardcore approach to version stability of user environment, please check out https://github.com/nilcons/ceh

+## TODO

+Add the following apps and configs:

+* xscreensaver or something similar (with Meta+; as binding to lock)
+* switch to xmonad
+* set up .ssh/authorized_keys